apollo

 Liver

-TOPIRAMATE should be used with caution in patients with liver disease as the dosage needs to be reduced in patients dealing with liver disease.
+Topiramate should be used with caution in patients with liver disease, as impaired liver function may reduce the medication's clearance.
+Therefore, the dosage may need to be reduced in patients with liver disease.

 • Safety Warning